kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 type ScenarioResult struct {
 	// SimulatorVersion represents the version of the simulator that runs this scenario.
 	SimulatorVersion string `json:"simulatorVersion"`
-	// Timeline is a map of events keyed with ScenarioStep.
+	// Timeline is a map of operations keyed with ScenarioStep.
-	// This may have many of the same events as .spec.events, but has additional PodScheduled and Delete events for Pods
+	// This may have many of the same operations as .spec.operations but has additional PodScheduled and Delete operations for Pods
 	// to represent a Pod is scheduled or preempted by the scheduler.
 	//
 	// +patchMergeKey=ID